 Having a baseline of the average performance of your affiliate program makes it easier to spot performance anomalies when they occur.

-- Examine your top 20 affiliates and get a sense for their typical daily, weekly or monthly performance.
+- Examine your top 20 affiliate partners and get a sense for their typical daily, weekly or monthly performance.
 No need to memorize exact figures.
 Just try to understand their typical range of performance over a given time period for the basic KPIs, such as clicks, orders, revenue and leads.

 - Use these averages to quickly sweep through performance reporting on a regular basis and spot major fluctuations in your KPIs that require further investigation.